 To be fair, I did like the way Saamy 2 had been linked together with Saamy to form some sort of continuity.
 The movie till it stays in New Delhi was okay, but once it returns to Tirunelveli, it is all downhill.
 In the film, more than the aged Vikram, it is Bobby Simha who commands our attention.
 Prabhu and Aishwarya (Veteran Actress Lakshmi’s Daughter) have done their roles, it was surprising why Director didn’t utilize them more.
 Keerthy Suresh tries desperately to impress us, but the screenplay offers her nothing to work with.
 The most off-putting element in the film was the comedy track by Soori.

-Overall, Saamy 2 is a cheap Chinese imitation of Saamy, made in Korea.
+Overall, Saamy 2 is a cheap imitation of the original Saamy, which itself was made in China.